Blogs

 wave

-• Real Estate Investment: Some investment companies focus on real estate, purchasing and managing properties for rental income or long-term appreciation.
-The example of Barclays PLC increasing its holdings in Chimera Investment Co.
-(CIM), a real estate investment trust, demonstrates this type of investment.
+Real Estate: Others focus on property.
+Think buying buildings for rental income or holding onto them for long-term appreciation.
+Barclays PLC recently upped its investment in Chimera Investment Co.
+(CIM), a real estate investment trust – a good example of this type of play.

 FAQ